danielathome19/AP-Computer-Science/Notes/Unit_09.md

 #### Overloading Methods
 It is very important to note that while some people use the terms "Overloading" and "Overriding" synonymously, they are two VERY different concepts in programming.
 Method **Overloading** refers to the ability of a class to ___have multiple methods with the same name, but with different parameters___.
-This allows for the creation of methods that can perform similar tasks, but with varying numbers and/or type of arguments.
+This allows for the creation of methods that can perform similar tasks, but with varying numbers and/or types of arguments.

 For example:
 ```java